-3.6 Structure: The Future of the Academic/Vocational Divide
+3.6 Structure: the future of the academic/vocational divide

-The seminal Ormrod Report in 1971 did much to embed the idea of a structural academic and vocational divide within the English common law tradition.
-This approach has been adopted in Hong Kong, and is reflected in all of the comparator systems considered here, except the USA.
+The seminal Ormrod Report in 1971 did much to embed the idea of a structural academic and vocational divide within the English common law tradition.73 This approach has been adopted in Hong Kong, and is reflected in all of the comparator systems considered here, except the USA.
 Relatively few of the reviews to date have sought to disrupt that model.
-A number of programmes exist in both the UK and Australia which have, seemingly successfully, fused the law degree and professional legal training course, but these have tended to remain, in a system-wide sense, outliers.
-Reviews in England and Wales have, since ACLEC I, been sympathetic to creating a regulatory environment that permits some permutation of the stages, as well as (in the TFR, Wood II and LETR) some liberalisation of what
+A number of programmes exist in both the UK and Australia which have, by all accounts successfully, fused the law degree and professional legal training course, but these have tended to remain, in a system-wide sense, outliers.
+Reviews in England and Wales have, since ACLEC I, been sympathetic to creating a regulatory environment that permits some permutation of the stages, as well as (in the TFR, Wood II and LETR) some liberalisation of what may count as workplace training under the training contract/pupillage.
+Both branches of the profession have, however, remained relatively cautious in this regard, with the Bar possibly more so.